Pyae-Phyo-Lin/odoo-favorite-modules/README.md

 # odoo-favorite-modules
 Easily add any Odoo module as a favorite and filter favorite apps

-I created this module while doing Odoo exercises, as I often needed to search for app names repeatedly for upgrades.
+I created this module while doing Odoo practice modules, as I often needed to search for app names repeatedly for upgrades.
 To make the process faster, I added a "Favorites" feature.

 **[Get it on the Odoo Apps Store](https://apps.odoo.com/apps/modules/18.0/odoo-favorite-modules)**
 <br><br>